RENEE JORGENSEN

 name change

-As of August 2021, I am using 'Jorgensen' as a surname, though my activity prior to that date appears under the name 'Renée Jorgensen Bolinger'.
+As of August 2021, I use 'Jorgensen' as a surname, though my activity prior to that date appears under the name 'Renée Jorgensen Bolinger'.

 When citing work, please simply use the surname under which it was published ( helpful guide here).
 When referring to me, please use 'Renée Jorgensen'